Neurogami/rhesus/README.md

    $ rhesus list

-NOTE: This behavior might vanish, since in actual use it is actually useless.
+NOTE: This behavior might vanish, since in actual use it is pretty useless.
 See below.

 Run `rhesus gen` to generate code from a template.
 You may optionally pass the name of a template, but if you leave that out you'll get a list to pick from.